 sudo apt autoremove

-If you used the PPA on Ubuntu 24.04 or 22.04, remove that source before the final metadata refresh.
+If you used the PPA, remove that source before checking the fallback Ubuntu candidate.

 sudo add-apt-repository --remove ppa:ubuntuhandbook1/audacity -y